 The University’s supply chains are generally captured within the following categories:

-- Estates and Facilities Management
+- Estates, Facilities Management and Waste Services;

-- HR and Professional Services
+- HR and Professional Services;

-- Catering Services
+- Catering Services;

-- Libraries and Publications
+- Libraries and Publications;

-- Marketing, Print, Stationery and Travel
+- Marketing, Print, Stationery and Travel; and

 - Agricultural, Medical and Laboratory.